nasa-gibs/worldview-components/README.md

 # Worldview Components

+Note: `worldview-components` is now a part of `worldview` core.
+Please refer to the [worldview repository](https://github.com/nasa-gibs/worldview) to continue using these components.

 ## About

 External components built to use on the [NASA Worldview](worldview.earthdata.nasa.gov) satellite imagery visualization application.
 Worldview Components is built using ES6 and facebook's [react](https://github.com/facebook/react/) JS library.
 This repository is the start of a larger project to make our code more scalable and readable.